 In 2013, the Government of Georgia launched the Universal Health Care (UHC) Program to improve access to health care and strengthen financial protection.

-All citizens (excluding 533, 00 individuals with private/corporate insurance) are provided with medical care under the Universal Health Care program.
+All citizens are provided with medical care under the Universal Health Care program.
 UHC program covers planned ambulatory care, emergency outpatient-inpatient care, elective surgery, cardio surgery, chemo-radio-hormone therapy, maternal and new born care.

 Since 2013, within the Universal Health Care program, more than 23,2 million cases have been financed.
 Since 2013, the health services utilization has increased: in 2015 the number of outpatient appeals per capita amounted to 4.0 (in 2012 - 2.3) and the hospitalization rate per 100 inhabitants increased to 8.0 (2012) to 12.6 (2015).